Links on Android Authority may earn us a commission. Learn more.

 - Press the Power button to select the option.

-- Confirm by selecting Yes and let the phone do its thing.
+- Confirm by selecting Factory data reset and let the phone do its thing.

 - Once done, select Reboot system now.